Important Tax Deadlines 2026

 If your tax year ends March 31, your filing due date is September 30.

-If your tax year ends August 31, your filing due date is February 28.
+If your tax year ends August 31, your filing due date is February 28 (or Feb 29 in leap years).

 Payment deadline

-Corporations generally have to pay income tax in monthly or quarterly installments
+Corporations generally have to pay income tax in monthly or quarterly instalments.

 For example:

-If a corporation’s tax year begins on October 10, 2024, the first installment payment is due by January 9, 2025
+If a corporation’s tax year begins on October 10, 2025, the first instalment payment is due by January 9, 2026.

 Trust Income Tax (T3)